hi2010/Part-decomposition-for-additive-manufacturing/README.md

 [Part decomposition and evaluation based on standard design guidelines for additive manufacturability and assemblability] (https://doi.org/10.1016/j.addma.2020.101702) slightly modified.

+ONLY WORKS WITH LINUX (due to the included parts of lib3mf and the cmake file).

 # build
 Open in VisualStudioCode with cmake extension or use cmake --build .. and cmake --install .. from the build folder.
 Use start script from /bin Folder to use from commandline (or fix the rpath using the cmake file in ./ folder).